 Services Revenue.
-Revenue from consulting services is recognized as the services are performed for time-and-materials contracts and contract accounting is utilized for fixed-price contracts.
+Revenue from consulting services is recognized as the services are performed for time-and-materials contracts.
 Revenue from training and development services is recognized as the services are performed.
 Revenue from maintenance agreements is recognized ratably over the term of the maintenance agreement, which in most instances is one year.